 Next, sum up all your expenses and subtract the total from your weekly income.
 You may have an excess, which can be used to meet other goals.
 You can also decide to save it.
 However, if the subtraction gives a negative number, it signals that your finances are not in order and should be adjusted accordingly.

-Evaluate and make necessary adjustments.
+Evaluate and make the necessary adjustments

-Tip: Elizabeth Warren and her daughter, Amelia Warren, recommended a guideline for allocating funds in a book.
+Elizabeth Warren and her daughter, Amelia Warren, recommended a guideline for allocating funds in a book.
 This rule is called the 50/30/20.
-It recommends that you allocate 50% of your earnings to things you need, 30% to those you want, and the remaining 20% should be put towards fulfilling your financial goals.
+It recommends that you allocate 50% of your earnings to things you need and 30% to those you want, and the remaining 20% should be put towards fulfilling your financial goals.
 This rule is merely a guideline.
 You can tweak these percentages to meet your needs.

 Expert Tips for Weekly Budget